bugstan/ggMCP4VSCode/docs/INTERFACE.md

   {
     "status": [
       {
-        "path": "src/utils/helper.js",
+        "pathInProject": "src/utils/helper.js",
-        "type": "MODIFIED"
+        "type": "MODIFICATION"
       },
       {
-        "path": "src/new-file.js",
+        "pathInProject": "src/new-file.js",
-        "type": "ADDED"
+        "type": "ADDITION"
       }
     ],
     "error": null
   }
   ```

-#### 26. find_commit_by_message
+#### 28. find_commit_by_message

 - **Description**: Search for a commit based on the provided text or keywords in the project history.
+Useful for finding specific change sets or code modifications by commit messages.
 - **Parameters**:
   - `text` (string, required): The text to search for in commit messages.
 - **Returns**: JSON array of matching commit hashes.